loopj/open-rts/README.md

 [![GitHub](https://img.shields.io/github/license/loopj/open-rts)](https://github.com/loopj/open-rts/blob/main/LICENSE)
 [![Build Status](https://github.com/loopj/open-rts/actions/workflows/run_unit_tests.yml/badge.svg)](https://github.com/loopj/open-rts/actions/workflows/run_unit_tests.yml)

-This library is a full implementation of the Somfy RTS protocol designed for creating your own remotes, receivers, repeaters, or bridges on embedded hardware, such as Arduino or ESP8266/ESP32 devices.
+Open RTS is a C library (with optional C++ bindings), which provides a full implementation of the Somfy RTS protocol designed for creating your own remotes, receivers, repeaters, or bridges on embedded hardware, such as Arduino or ESP8266/ESP32 devices.

 This open-source, non-commercial library is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Somfy.